monilbid/portfolio_site/README.md

 This is Monil's input.

-Isaiah is Boss big one
+Isaiah is Boss big one Not.